jpenna/course-v3/notes/Glossary.md

 ## Learning Rate

-The value we multiply the gradient to decide how much to update the weight.
+The value we multiply the gradient ("slope") to decide how much to update the weight.

 ## Epoch